 In August 2020, the FASB ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06") to simplify accounting for certain financial instruments.
 ASU 2020-06 eliminates the current models that require separation of beneficial conversion and cash conversion features from convertible instruments and simplifies the derivative scope exception guidance pertaining to equity classification of contracts in an entity's own equity.
 The new standard also introduces additional disclosures for convertible debt and freestanding instruments that are indexed to and settled in an entity's own equity.
 ASU 2020-06 amends the diluted earnings per share guidance, including the requirement to use the if-converted method for all convertible instruments.
 The Company adopted ASU 2020-06 effective January 1, 2023, using the modified retrospective approach.
 The adoption of AASU 2020-06 did not have an impact on any amounts recorded the Company's consolidated financial statements.
-In addition, the adoption requires the use of the if-converted method for all convertible notes in the diluted earnings per share settlement of the convertible notes, if the effect is more dilutive.
+In addition, the adoption requires the use of the if-converted method for all convertible notes in the diluted net income (loss) per share calculation and the inclusion of the effect of potential share settlement of the convertible notes, if the effect is more dilutive.
 There was no impact to diluted earnings per share for the year ended December 31, 2023, as the convertible debentures were not in the money during the period.